Off-diagonal book Ramsey numbers: Quasirandomness

 \section{Quasirandomness}

 In the previous section, we showed that for a certain range of $c$ and $k$, the Ramsey number $r(B_{cn}\up k,B_n\up k)$ is, as $n \to \infty$, asymptotically equal to the lower bound coming from a $p$-random construction.
 In this section, we strengthen this result, showing that all colorings whose number of vertices is close to the Ramsey number must either be quasirandom or else contain substantially larger books than the Ramsey property implies.
-Here is the restatement of \cref{thm:quasirandom} in terms of $(c, \gamma)$-many books that we will prove.
+We make the following definition. \begin{Def} For $p \in [\frac 12,1)$ and $\gamma>0$, we say that a red/blue coloring of $E(K_N)$ contains \emph{$(p,\gamma)$-many books} if it contains \begin{itemize} \item at least $\gamma N^k$ red $K_k$, each with at least $((1-p)^k +\gamma)N$ extensions to a red $K_{k+1}$, or \item at least $\gamma N^k$ blue $K_k$, each with at least $(p^k +\gamma)N$ extensions to a blue $K_{k+1}$. \end{itemize} \end{Def}